I am worried about my student. Can you go to his/her room and talk to them?

 A history of prior therapy does not affect a student’s eligibility in any way.
 However, if your student is currently seeing a therapist, or has recently terminated, we strongly recommend that the student (and parents, if possible) discuss their therapy needs while at college with the therapist and any other professionals involved in their care.
 With appropriate permission, we would be happy to consult with his/her clinicians at home in order to explain the nature and scope of our services and to acquaint them with local service availability and referral information.
 This step facilitates the often challenging task of coordinating and continuing intervention for students who alternate time at home and time at the university.

-The Student Counseling Center focuses on providing time-limited treatment (not to exceed 12 sessions per academic year).
+The Student Counseling Center focuses on providing time-limited treatment.
 If you think your student’s needs will exceed this, please consult with your insurance carrier for an appropriate off-campus referral.

 My student is taking psychotropic medication.
 Can the Student Counseling Center prescribe meds?